Although hailed as an affordable, Eco-friendly cleaning marvel, there are simply some things that you should never clean

 2. never use vinegar on marble, granite, or other natural stones

-Vinegar is an acid and as such will corrode the porous structure of natural stone, granite, and marble to begin corrosion.
+Vinegar is an acid and will exploit the porous structure of natural stone, granite, and marble to begin corrosion.

-If it is then used consistently over time it can also dull the polished surfaces and cause etching.
-Excessive applications will significantly reduce the structural integrity and beauty of the stone.
+If vinegar is used consistently, it can also dull the polished surfaces and cause etching.
+Excessive applications will significantly reduce the structural integrity and massively impact the beauty of the stone.

 Abrasive cleaners, such as baking powder, will also scratch the marble’s surface and dull it over time.

 Therefore, I would recommend using hydrogen peroxide and a soft cloth instead of using acidic or abrasive cleaners.

 Even better, use special stone soap such as Stone Care International Granite Cleaner, which can be found on Amazon.